-You’re now moving from an incident-driven reactive mode to a proactive mode with the overall goal of reliability.
-You want to elevate reliability as something that facilitates instead of blocks innovation, and guides decisions across the software lifecycle.
+You’re moving from an incident-driven, reactive mode to a proactive mode.
+You're elevating reliability to help innovation and guide decisions across the software lifecycle.
 You’ve assigned a metric to it and are upholding it.
 You’re looking onto the next phase.

-This phase is characterized by SLOs and SLIs being tightly defined and hooked into right parts of the system.
-Additionally, you will have your business teams agreeing on the SLO, error budget thresholds, and what will happen in case of the thresholds being breached.
+This phase revolves around well-defined SLOs and SLIs hooking into the right parts of the system.
+You'll need your business teams agreeing on the SLO, error budget thresholds, and what will happen in case of a threshold breach.
 To propose this, keep two key thoughts in mind.

 These incentives won’t be what you see day-in and day-out from SRE.
 Instead, these will be the ones that your C-level is most excited by.

-Of course, you can anticipate resistance towards adoption, even with these high-level incentives.
+Of course, you can expect resistance towards adoption, even with these high-level incentives.

 What this will come down to is company priorities.
-C-level executives might not see the link between business performance and reliability, as often, incentives are aligned toward new product innovation.
-Therefore, it may be difficult to convince them that SRE should be a company-level priority.
-However, by leveraging both an emotional and logical appeal, you can succeed.
+C-level executives might not see the link between business performance and reliability.
+This is because incentives are often aligned toward new product innovation.
+So, it may be difficult to convince them that SRE should be a company-level priority.
+But, by leveraging both an emotional and logical appeal, you can succeed.

-Here, we lean heavily on customer impact.
-Everyone at the C-level cares about whether or not customers are satisfied with their service.
+Here, we lean on customer impact.
+Everyone at the C-level cares about customer happiness.
 Satisfied customers cultivate pride, while dissatisfied customers create fear.

-To avoid triggering an SLA breach, SLOs must be implemented.
+To avoid triggering an SLA breach, you'll need to adopt SLOs.
 These often act as a safety net, letting you know when you’re in danger before you need to start sounding the alarms.
 To prove to C-levels that SLOs are crucial, you can do two things.

-The first logical appeal you can present is the need for a competitive advantage.
-When you share similar services as your competition (eg. AWS, GCP), you look like a less viable option when a competitor is able to respond to, recover from, and prevent incidents better than you.
-SLOs are an important lever to understand your product and customer experience, so you can be the best and stay ahead of the competition.
+Need for a competitive advantage: When you share similar services as your competition, you look like a less viable option when a competitor is able to respond to, recover from, and prevent incidents better than you.
+SLOs are an important lever to understand your product and customer experience to stay ahead of the competition.

 Show your executive the metrics on the SLOs and explain how they are set to optimize performance of most important paths in the user’s journey.
-Also consider bringing to the table the amount of data and access points in the cloud and the number of services the company depends on.
-This can demonstrate the need for a system that can adapt to the complexity of technology moving towards cloud and microservices.
+Consider bringing the amount of data and access points in the cloud and the number of services the company depends on.
+This shows the need for a system that can adapt to the complexity moving towards cloud and microservices.

-The second logical appeal is that proactive is always better than reactive.
-SLOs and the use of error budgets help us move from a reactive mode (knowing that incidents will occur but not where and why), to a proactive mode of anticipating areas of risk and failure.
-Error budgets with negotiated terms between the business and engineering teams allow teams to automatically respond in the right way, by standardizing actions and protocols.
+Proactive is always better than reactive: SLOs and the use of error budgets help us move from a reactive mode (knowing that incidents will occur but not where and why), to a proactive mode of anticipating areas of risk and failure.
+Error budgets with negotiated terms between the business and engineering teams allow teams to respond in the right way by standardizing actions and protocols.

-To demonstrate this, you’ll need two metrics.
-First, you’ll need automated reporting on incidents, and SLOs and error budgets that highlight risk areas before customers are impacted.
-Secondly, you’ll need a map of all areas of customer impact could have been prevented with this knowledge in previous incidents.
-With these metrics, and appeals to both the emotion and logic of your C-level executives, you’ll be able to convince them that investing in SRE is a strategic initiative that impacts the success of the entire company.
+With these metrics and appeals to both the emotion and logic of your C-level executives, you’ll be able to convince them that investing in SRE is a strategic initiative that impacts the success of the entire company.